jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Jen's Perkinsus marinus Project (Spring Semester).md

 - Stain oyster tissue with 2-5 drops of Lugol's Iodine under a dissecting microscope

 Plans for Culturing Perkinsus
 - According to *In Vitro Culture of...
-P. marinus: Optimization of the Methodology*, Ham's
+P. marinus: Optimization of the Methodology*, Ham's F12 nutrient mixture and Dulbeco modified Eagle's base medium (DME) were used at a ratio of 2:1, respectively, to increase the growth of P. marinus